Don't make it a situation.

 But when you are younger, it's all about GROWING UP.
 What a foolish fucking obsession!
 I remember when I was 19 / 20 years old and all of my friends were already 21.
 My sister WOULD NOT give me her ID (still THE WORST thing she's ever done) and I was home with mega FOMO wishing I was 21 and out drinking Mind Erasers with my friends.

 SIDEBAR: If you don't know what a Mind Eraser is, you must be a good person.
 Or just were born into the Fireball (GAG) Era and don't know an aggressive shot when you see one.
 Who did we even think we were drinking these?
 ANYONE ELSE?

-SIDEBAR Pt 2: Speaking of 21 and the days where it was SO ANNOYING when you'd have to take our your ID.
+SIDEBAR Pt 2: Speaking of 21 and the days where it was SO ANNOYING when you'd have to take out your ID.
 I would actually be offended by someone who didn't think I looked 21.
-Now?
-I'D KILL FOR AN ID CHECK IN A LIQUOR STORE.
+Look at me now, Old Sport.